Last Updated on December 31, 2022

 Layla Mattress

-The softer side of the mattress has a 3-inch layer of memory foam and a firmness rating of 4.5 out of 10.
-If you’ve previously found memory foam mattresses too hard, this side may suit you best.
-If you flip the mattress over to the firmer side, you’re closer to the central support layer giving a 7 out of 10 rating for firmness.
-This will provide better support for back sleepers and heavier people, but if you’re used to a very firm mattress, you may still find it a little on the soft side.
+On the softer side, there’s a 3-inch layer of memory foam with a firmness rating of 4.5 out of 10.
+If you’ve previously found memory foam mattresses too hard, this side might just be your ideal match.
+However, if you’re a back sleeper or someone with a heavier build, flipping the mattress to the firmer side brings you closer to the central support layer, resulting in a 7 out of 10 firmness rating.
+But do keep in mind that if you prefer an extremely firm mattress, you might still find this side a tad soft.

-As an added bonus, the mattress has a lifetime warranty for manufacturing defects and significant sagging or loss of shape.
+Lastly, Layla offers a lifetime warranty for manufacturing defects and significant sagging or loss of shape.
+That’s a testament to the confidence they have in their product’s quality and durability.

 Pros